LinerSu/nyu-pl-spring-20-rec/Week 14/README.md

 ### Object for a class
 - Def. a particular instance of a class, where the object can be a combination of variables, functions, and data structures.
+- Object allocation
+	- In Java, all objects are dynamically allocated on the heap.
+	- In C++, local variable (including object) is allocated on the stack.
+Any objects created by using operator `new` are allocated on the heap.

 ## Inheritance and Subtype Polymorphism